-What to Buy: This leather and shearling classic.
+What to Buy: This stunning shearling-trimmed hat.

 Style Notes: Since former Valentino designer Maria Grazia Chiuri took over the reins, many women (celebs included) have enjoyed seeing her delicate style echoing through the brand.

 What to Buy: Bras, bras, bras.
-We know many ladies who swear by them, no matter their size.
+We know many who swear by them, no matter their size.